waryjack/fiveparsecs/README.md

 * Hazards
 * Conditions

+## Post-Battle

+You'll need two post-battle tables at this point:

+* Battlefield Finds
+* Campaign Events

+You can also create these, although they're not used yet:

+* Injury
+* Bot Injury
+* Character Events
+*
 ## Loot

 Setting up the loot tables is the trickiest part, because it's a series of nested tables.
 These aren't too hard to set up in Foundry, fortunately.
 Use these steps to create the Loot table: